Gas-to-gas heat exchanger

 • Cleaning and maintenance needs

-This approach allows precise selection of the optimal gas-to-gas technology, avoiding oversizing, operational problems, or performance loss over time.
+This approach allows precise selection of the optimal gas-to-gas technology, avoiding oversizing, operational problems or performance loss over time.

-How a Gas-to-Gas heat exchanger works
+How a gas-to-gas heat exchanger works

 The operation of a gas-to-gas heat exchanger is based on three fundamental steps: